 Chapter 3 proves the equivalence of the category of truss blocks and the category of framed regular cells, and more generally the equivalence of the category of regular presheaves on truss blocks and the category of framed regular cell complexes, as stated in Theorem 2 and Theorem 3 above.
-Truss blocks are translated into regular cells by an appropriate geometric realization of the total posets of the blocks; the converse translation entails the more technical construction of a tower of 1-truss bundles from the framing information on the regular cell.
+Truss blocks are translated into framed regular cells by an appropriate combinatorial 'gradient' functor; the converse functor, termed 'integration', entails the more technical construction of a tower of 1-truss bundles from the framing information on the regular cell.